wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/preproc.md

 Rather than using MATLAB in this tutorial, we will be using the TOMOMAN standalone executable.
 This is a compiled executable that provides all the functionalities of running TOMOMAN in MATLAB without the need for a license.

 Open a dedicated terminal window to run the TOMOMAN standalone executable.
-Use `cd` to change to your `tomo/` directory.
+Ensure you are in your `tomo/` directory.

-        cd tomo/

 Start TOMOMAN by running:

         $TOMOMANHOME/bin/tomoman_standalone.sh

 This will return a console window in which we will run various TOMOMAN tasks and functions.
+It may take a minute to start up the first time you run it.

-> NOTE: If you want to run a system command (i.e. a terminal command not a MATLAB command), prepend an `!`.
+> NOTE: If you want to run a system command (i.e. a terminal command not a MATLAB command) in the standalone, prepend an `!`.
 For example, `!3dmod`.

 ## Initializing TOMOMAN Parameter Files

 In this step, we will copy a set of TOMOMAN parameter files to the tomogram folder.
 These parameter files are plain-text files that tell TOMOMAN which processing step you wish to run and the parameters for that step.

 Copy empty parameter files for all TOMOMAN tasks to the current directory, using default TOMOMAN filenames, by running the below command in the TOMOMAN console.

         tomoman_copy_paramfiles(pwd);

 Parameter files for all TOMOMAN tasks are now copied into the `root_dir`, in this case, `tomo/`.
+You can view the contents of `tomo/` by running `ls`.
 While files for all tasks are copied, they won’t all be used for this tutorial, and you may delete unused ones.

 ## Importing New Stacks

 The first step in TOMOMAN processing is sorting new data into directories, one for each tilt series.
 During this step, TOMOMAN scans a `raw_stack_dir` for .mdoc files.
 For each one it finds, it generates a new folder to contain all the preprocessing data, links the .mdoc file, creates a `frames/` subdirectory, parses frame names from the .mdoc file, and generates links for all frames from the `raw_frame_dir` to the `frames/` subdirectory.

 New data is imported using the `tomoman_import.param` file.
-Open this file in a text editor, for example, gedit using this terminal command:
+Open this file in any text editor, for example, you can use gedit in a new terminal window:

     gedit tomoman_import.param